Fetlar: Fishing and shipwrecks

 The island has a long tradition of fishing.
 According to Guinness World Records, in August 2012 what was then the oldest message in a bottle, released in June 1914, was found by Andrew Leaper, skipper of the Copious, coincidentally the same fishing vessel involved in a previous record recovery in 2006.
 The bottle, and Mr Leaper's World Record certificate, have been donated to the Fetlar Interpretative Centre.
 Fetlar also has an international selection of shipwrecks including Danish, Dutch, German, English and Soviet vessels.

 Geography and geology

 Fetlar has a very complex geology, including gneiss in the west, metamorphosed gabbro and phyllite, and kaolin.
 There is also antigorite and steatite here.
 Talc was mined here.
-The east of the island is part of the Shetland ophiolite complex (a section of the Earth's oceanic crust and the underlying upper mantle that has been uplifted and exposed above sea level).
+The east of the island, along with the east side of Unst, is part of the Shetland ophiolite complex (a section of the Earth's oceanic crust and the underlying upper mantle that has been uplifted and exposed above sea level.
+See Belmont, Shetland#Geography and geology for more detail).

 Fetlar is surrounded by a number of small islands, particularly in the sound between it and Unst.
 These include to the north: Daaey, Haaf Gruney, Sound Gruney, Urie Lingey and Uyea; and to the west: Hascosay and Linga.

 It is separated from Hascosay and Yell by Colgrave Sound.
 Much further to the south are the Out Skerries and Whalsay.